hashgraph/hedera-services/docs/expiry-and-auto-renewal/renewal_expiry_design_v2.md

 ### Capacity

 The throttling system provides information on the current Hedera transaction load of the network.
-We can assume what's left from the throttle is related to the worker capacity.
+We can assume that the capacity from the throttle can be used to determine how much capacity the worker should have.
 When the usage of the throttle increases, the worker's capacity should decrease accordingly.
-The capacity of the worker should be split into the buckets.
-It's important to note some buckets should have more capacity than others.
+The capacity of the worker will be split into the buckets and each bucket can and will have different capacity assigned to it (in temrs of proportions).
+It's important to allocate more capacity to some buckets compared to others in order to process background work accordingly.

-Below is `Capacity` functional interface:
+Below is the `Capacity` functional interface:

 ```java
 interface Capacity {